camptocamp/c2cgeoportal/doc/integrator/tilegeneration.rst

      ./buildout/bin/generate_controller --openlayers-test

-If you generate the tiles locally you don't needs all the configuration variable, because many of them in the ``generation`` part are for AWS generation.
+If you generate the tiles locally you don't need all the configuration variables, because many of them in the ``generation`` part are for AWS generation.

 Tile Generation and management
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This package offer two commands line, one to generate the tiles locally,
+This package offers two commands lines, one to generate the tiles locally,
 see help::

     ./buildout/bin/generate_tiles --help